Solid Waste Management Facilities

 Transfer Stations - Transfer Stations receive solid waste for subsequent transfer to another solid waste management facility for further processing, treating, transfer or disposal.

-Waste Tire Storage Facilities - Waste tire storage facilities (WTSF) store 1,000 or more waste tires.
-Most of these facilities are required to be permitted by or under certain conditions, registered with DEC.
-The following types of WTSFs may be eligible for registration: waste tire retreaders; those storing waste tires for on-site energy recovery; tire dealers selling waste tires; and those using waste tires in the manufacture of new products, as approved by DEC in writing.
+Waste Tire Storage Facilities - Waste tire storage facilities (WTSF) store waste tires or portions of waste tires.
+Most of these facilities require Part 360 permits, but under certain conditions a registration maybe available.
+The following types of WTSFs may be eligible for registration if they store less than 1,000 tires at a time: waste tire retreaders; those storing waste tires for on-site energy recovery; tire dealers selling waste tires; and those using waste tires in the manufacture of new products, as approved by DEC in writing.

 Vehicle Dismantlers - ECL 27-2303 describes the operating requirements for facilities that dismantle end-of-life vehicles for parts or resell end-of-life vehicles for scrap.
 Dismantlers generate wastes which can include used automotive fluids, spent refrigerant, mercury switches, lead-acid batteries, air bags, etc. Annual reporting and self-certification are required for all dismantlers who handle more than 25 automobiles per year or who store 50 or more automobiles per year.

 More about Solid Waste Management Facilities :

 - Landfill Gas Recovery Facilities - General information on Landfill Gas Recovery Facilities in New York State, including a listing of the active Landfill Gas Recovery Facilities.

 - Municipal Service Areas for Solid Waste Facilities - Except Nassau, Suffolk, Albany, Rensselaer and Erie counties, for most of the state, the service area is the county.

 - Municipal Solid Waste Landfills - General information on municipal solid waste landfills in New York State, including definitions and a map of the active municipal solid waste landfills.